microsoft/vscode-wiki/Smoke-Test.md

 * For the best debugging experience you'll need node version 0.12.x (or higher)
 * Restore some default settings of VS Code
+  * Enable Tabs and the Opened Editors view in the explorer
   * Disable "Auto Save" so that dirty files get some coverage
-  * Show working files in explorer
   * Open the chrome console and watch for exceptions

 #### Setup

 * Clone the 'express' smoke test repository: